 Making fresh, homemade cannoli cream is easier than you think.
-You’ll be filling cannoli in no time with my How to Make Cannoli Cream tutorial!
+You’ll be filling cannoli shells in no time with my How to Make Cannoli Cream tutorial!
 This popular recipe has been shared over 124,000 times!

 Buckle up, folks because today I’m showing you how to make cannoli cream!
-Italian pastries are my favorite, and this is my all-time favorite dessert, and they are very popular during the Easter season (especially if you love back east).
-This cannoli cream recipe is the newest installment in my #SpringEats blog series.
+Italian pastries are my favorite, and this is my all-time favorite dessert.
+They are very popular during the Christmas and Easter seasons (especially if you live back east).

-- To fill the Cannoli shells with the Cannoli cream I use a piping bag and a coupler.
+- To fill the pastry shells with the filling I use a pastry bag and a coupler.
 That’s it.
 I don’t use an icing tip, because the mini chocolate chips tend to clog it.

 Let’s take a minute to discuss Cannoli shells: